jjalbr1/personalized-career-education-guidance/README.md

 Steps to set up your environment prior to attempting to run the project successfully:
   1. Have IDE or terminal open
   2. Ensure you have git and git bash downloaded
-  3. Do the following command "git clone https://github.com/jjalbr1/personalized-career-education-guidance"
+  3. Clone the project with the following command "git clone https://github.com/jjalbr1/personalized-career-education- guidance"
-  4. Do the following command "git pull"
+  4. Pull the latest changes with the following command "git pull"
   5. Ensure you have "personalized-career-education-guidance" on your local computer/IDE
   6. Ensure you are in the correct project directory and files have content
   7. Download Python 3.12 from  https://www.python.org/downloads/